geektrust/coding-problem-artefacts/README.md

 This is a repository which includes the instructions and artefacts required for solving the Backend [Geektrust coding problems](https://www.geektrust.in/coding-problem).

-We provide these instructions so that the checking of correctness of your solution can be automated.
-Trust us, one day you will be able to check the correctness of your code while submitting itself :)

 ## Why build files?

 Build files help in automating the execution and testing for the solution.
 When you are writing your solution in a programming language that supports build & dependency management, we want you to add a build file to your solution, so that we can build, execute and test it.